 more information about how it works on its Github page but the gist of

-it is it ranks matches based on class (exact
+it is it ranks matches based on class (exact, prefix, substring or

 It is available on MELPA and you can enable it with: